 1) Chase Ink Business Preferred

-Chase Ink Business Preferred is already one of our favorite credit card offers for October and the cell phone insurance offered by this card only solidifies that choice.
+Chase Ink Business Preferred is already one of our favorite credit cards and the cell phone insurance offered by this card only solidifies that choice.

 Here’s how it works.